top of page

 Everything you need to know about the ISO 50001 standard

 Energy management is a major challenge for businesses, with economic and environmental implications.
 According to figures from Réseau de Transport d'Électricité (RTE), the French electricity transmission system operator, the average electricity consumption of businesses and professionals accounts for over 45% of energy consumption in France, and that of large industries is 16%.
 Alone, the economic actors of the country thus weigh more than 60% of the overall energy consumption of France.
 The majority of energy expenses in the tertiary sector are related to heating and computer equipment.
-ISO 50001 is one of the tools that professionals can rely on to achieve their energy reduction goals, and consequently, simultaneously reduce their expenses and improve their environmental performance.
+The ISO 50001 standard is one of the tools that professionals can rely on to achieve their energy reduction goals, and consequently, simultaneously reduce their expenses and improve their environmental performance.

 What is the international standard ISO 50001?